-More positively, I shall argue that the analysis of projects needs to be refocused toward the investigation of potentially generalizable mechanisms that explain why and in what contexts projects can be expected to work.
-The best of the experimental work in development economics already does so because its practitioners are too talented to be bound by their own methodological prescriptions.
+More positively, I shall argue that the analysis of projects needs to be refocused towards the investigation of potentially generalizable mechanisms that explain why and in what contexts projects can be expected to work.
+The best of the experimental work in development economics already does so, because its practitioners are too talented to be bound by their own methodological prescriptions.
 Yet there would be much to be said for doing so more openly.
-I concur with Ray Pawson and Nick Tilley (1997), who argue that thirty years of project evaluation in sociology, education, and criminology was largely unsuccessful because it focused on whether projects worked instead of on why they worked.
-In economics, warnings along the same lines have been repeatedly given by James J. Heckman (see particularly Heckman 1992 and Heckman and Jeffrey A. Smith 1995), and much of what I have to say is a recapitulation of his arguments.
+I concur with Pawson and Tilley (1997), who argue that thirty years of project evaluation in sociology, education and criminology was largely unsuccessful because it focused on whether projects worked instead of on why they worked.
+In economics, warnings along the same lines have been repeatedly given by James Heckman, see particularly Heckman (1992) and Heckman and Smith (1995), and much of what I have to say is a recapitulation of his arguments.